All winning political campaigns share three things in common. They are easy to remember because each of these elements begins with the letter M.

 That message must resonate on an emotional level that motivates voters to cast their ballots for you.

-That’s a mistake too many candidates make all the time.
+That’s a mistake too many candidates make in every election.

 They make their message about their resume and accomplishments, not about what’s important to the voters.